C A L L I G R A P H Y S H A D O W B O X E S

 Some texts or a quotation book.

-A timber canvas-stretcher frame (without canvas), approximately 10"x 14" or any similar size, (this will be used as a support for stretching layers of translucent papers).
+A wooden canvas stretcher approximately 10"x 14" or any similar size, (this will be used as a support for stretching layers of translucent papers).

-6 or more full sheets of heavy tracing paper at least 112gsm but 200gsm is better.
+6 or more sheets of heavy tracing paper, at least 5" larger than your canvas stretcher in each dimension

 A staple gun would be useful if you have one.